 5. Three-on-three overtime

 It’s as hectic as it sounds – if the teams are tied after three periods of play, they’ll play a five-minute period of overtime with just three players and a goalie on the ice for each team.
 What does that mean?
 Lightning fast end-to-end action which is as nerve-wracking as it is exciting.
 And if the teams can’t be split after OT?
 A riveting shootout.

 Here’s five teams you can get behind right away (and why)

 Boston sports fans get a bad rap, but that’s only because they’re hated by every other fan base.
-If you plan on cheering for the Bruins, you’ll love the gruff Boston atmosphere at the TD Garden, while niggly players like Brad Marchand and Charlie McAvoy will please the palate instead of leaving a sour taste in your mouth.
+If you plan on cheering for the Bruins, you’ll love the gruff Boston atmosphere at TD Garden, while chippy players like Brad Marchand and Charlie McAvoy are easy to get behind.
 They were also last season’s runner up in the Stanley Cup Finals, so you know you’ll see some quality hockey (and probably a win!)